OlivierLD/raspberry-coffee/SunFlower/README.md

 <!-- ![Wiring](./sunflower_bb.png) -->
 <img src="./sunflower_bb.png" width="827" height="426">

-_Note_: you want to power the `PCA9685` with its own 5v power supply, *not* from the 5v pin of the Raspberry PI!
-That would lead to very un-expected results (like constantly re-booting).
+> _Note_: If you want to power the `PCA9685` from the Raspberry PI (5v, GND), you need a power outlet that feeds more than 1A, and probably more than 1.5A.
-A good setting would be to power the Raspberry PI _and_ the `PCA9685` from the same source.
-More about that soon.
+> If you see the Raspberry PI constantly rebooting itself, it is very likely to be a power issue, you do not feed it enough.

 _Note_: The diagram above features a Raspberry PI 3, but they all work well, including the Raspberry PI Zero.